MurakawaTakuya/todo-real/README.md

 ## Result
 ### Get Result
 - URL: /result/:userId
-  - Empty userId will return all results
+  - Empty userId will return all results.
 - Parameters
-  - limit?: number - The maximum number of results to return.
+  - limit?: number - The maximum number of results to return.(Default is 10)
   - offset?: number - The number of results to skip before starting to collect the result set.
-  - TODO: onlyPast?: boolean - If true, only past results will be returned.
+  - onlyPast?: boolean - If true, only past results will be returned.
-  - TODO: onlyFuture?: boolean - If true, only future results will be returned.
+  - onlyFuture?: boolean - If true, only future results will be returned.
+    - Example1: /result/:userId?limit=30&offset=0&onlyPast
+    - Example2: /result/:userId?onlyFuture
 - Method: GET
 - Response
   ```json